lawrennd/old_talks/_ml/modelling-things.md

 example of late is known as GPT-3.
 This neural network model, known as a Transformer, has in its largest form 175 billion parameters.
-The model was trained on a data set containing 499 billion tokens (about 2 Terrabytes of text).
+The model was trained on a data set containing 499 billion tokens (about 2 terabytes of text).
 Estimates suggest that the model costs around
 $4.5 million dollars to train (see e.g. @Li:openai20).}

 \include{_ml/includes/empirical-effectiveness-of-deep-learning.md}